 building begins.
 Work will be finished in time for the

 Lisa Dennison is promoted to director of the Solomon R. Guggenheim Museum.
-Prior to her appointment, Dennison had been deputy director and chief curator at the Guggenheim since 1996 and a member of the Curatorial department since 1978, during which time she organized thirty-five major exhibitions and helped to strengthen the permanent collection.
+Prior to her appointment, Dennison had been deputy director and chief curator at the Guggenheim since 1996 and a member of the Curatorial department since 1978.

 Officials representing the Emirate of Abu Dhabi and the Solomon R. Guggenheim Foundation provide details of the operating framework for the new Guggenheim Abu Dhabi.
 The operating agreement has been established for fifteen years—following five years for design development and construction.